Passata di pomdoro ๐ฎ๐น ๐ธ๐ฒ ๐ป๐ฆ

 - Pass the cooked tomatoes through a food mill in small batches, using a medium-fine disc, and gather the tomato passata in a clean container.

-- Seal the jars firmly, submerge them in hot water, bring to a boil, and process them according to size (30 minutes for 250 g jars, 35 minutes for 500 g, 40 minutes for 1 kg).
+- Seal the jars firmly, submerge them in hot water, bring to a boil, and process them according to size: 30 minutes for 250 g jars (about 8.8 oz), 35 minutes for 500 g (about 17.6 oz), 40 minutes for 1 kg (about 2.2 lb).

 - Remove the jars with care, allow them to cool completely, and verify vacuum sealing before storing.